giuliandrimba/sprockets-cjs/README.md

 ## This library

 This library adds CommonJS support to Sprockets, so it can wrap up JavaScript files as modules, and serve them appropriately.
-This is done by giving any JS files you want as modules, the `.module.js` extension.
+This is done by storing any JS files you want in a folder called `modules`

 Sprockets will then wrap up the JS library when it's requested, with the following: